 My book on the history of fiber optics titled City of Light was published in Spring 1999 by Oxford University Press.
 It tells how the technology developed from early demonstrations of light guiding in flowing jets of water , through instruments that allow physicians to look inside the stomach without surgery, to the communication fibers that provide the backbone of today's global telecommunication network.
 There are tales of bright ideas, hard work, disappointment, and triumph.
 The cast ranges from the college undergraduate who made a key breakthrough to eminent professors of physics and independent-minded entrepreneurs.
 I had a lot of fun writing it, and I hope you'll share that feeling when you read it.
-The new trade paperback edition includes an epilogue on the Boom, the Bubble, and the Bust, that unpleasant reminder that you can have too much of a good thing.
+The 2004 revised and updated trade paperback edition includes an epilogue on the Boom, the Bubble, and the Bust, that unpleasant reminder that you can have too much of a good thing.

 Postal Address: 525 Auburn St., Auburndale, MA 02466 USA

 Email: [insert my first name]@jeffhecht.com or [my_last_name.my_first_name]@gmail.com.
 Please note the reverse order in my gmail address.
 (Just trying to confuse the spammers' e-mail harvesting robots.)

 You're thinking of http://www.sff.net/people/jeff.hecht/ .
-That's an older version of this site.
+That's a copy of this site, and now refers here.

 This site is supposed to be plain and simple, but it's built with software that is getting on in years.
 Changes are in progress, but they may be slow.
 I try to comply with Internet accessibility guidelines and to make these pages readable with all browsers, but I can't check everything.
 Feedback is welcome.